 The two lowest homework scores will be dropped to accommodate illness and other unforeseen circumstances.
 Late homework will not be accepted.

 WebAssign: WebAssign will not be required for this course.
 However, if you would like additional practice problems or access to the e-book, please email me for an access key to use here.

 Collaboration and Academic Integrity: I encourage you to work together on homework!
 For written homework, you must write your solutions alone and understand what you write.
 When submitting your homework, you should cite any sources you used (in print, online, or human) other than the textbook and myself.
 See also the Faculty Statement on Academic Integrity.

 Students with disabilities: In order to receive disability-related academic accommodations, students must first be registered with Disability Services (DS).
 More information on the DS registration process is available here.
 Registered students must present an accommodation letter to the instructor before exam or other accommodations can be provided.
 Students who have, or think they may have, a disability are invited to contact DS for a confidential discussion.

-Help Room: Free tutoring is available without an appointment at the Barnard help room at Milstein 502 (schedule here).
+Help Room: Free tutoring is available without an appointment over Zoom (schedule here).

 Tutoring: Columbia and Barnard offer peer tutoring.
 See information here.

 Contact me: Please come to office hours or email me for help if you are having difficulty with the material.